Frequently Asked Questions

 What is the toggle extension for Quarto?

-Extension is a Quarto extension that allows you to add toggle buttons to your code cells.
+The toggle extension is a Quarto extension that allows you to add toggle buttons to your code cells.
 These buttons let readers show or hide the output of code blocks, making your documents more interactive and less cluttered.

 Does toggle work with all Quarto formats?